qteatime/kate/README.md

 Kate games are packaged as a single `.kart` binary file.
 This file contains something that can run in a webbrowser, a specification of which runtime it needs to use, some meta-data, and a set of arbitrary files in a read-only file-system.
 In that sense, it's much like a `.tar` or `.zip` file, just without compression and with some additional meta-data for the console.

-Currently the only supported runtime is `Web Archive`, which means you provide an HTML entry point and Kate will display that page in the console in a [fully sandboxed IFrame](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox) and JavaScript support.
+Currently the only supported runtime is `Web Archive`, which means you provide an HTML entry point and Kate will display that page in the console in a [fully sandboxed IFrame](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox) with JavaScript support.

 This means no access to things like `fetch` or even loading images.
 In order to remediate that, Kate provides an IPC layer that allows this sandboxed process to do things—by posting messages to the parent window, and handling messages sent by the parent window.